 Items that can be wet laundered, wash and dry clothing in a hot dryer.
 For clothing that cannot be laundered by machine, although a bit expensive, you can bring them to your professional dry cleaner for clothing that is ready to wear.

-A second method to protect your wardrobe is to tumble items (dry, not wet) into a hot dryer for 30 to 60 minutes.
-It won't clean your clothing, but it will rid it of eggs and larva until you can properly clean the garment.
-If using a public dryer, keep in mind that you may want to tumble them a bit longer than 30 minutes since most launder mat dryers automatically program a heating up and cooling down time.
-If you are afraid to put certain fabrics and furs into a hot dryer and are fortunate enough to have access to a deep freezer, you can freeze your items for one week, (two if you are paranoid) to kill all eggs and larva.
-Hang your garments in the sun and use a garment brush to whisk away foreign material.
-Wet natural fabrics, especially wool tend to shrink in extreme temperature fluctuation: cold to hot or hot to cold.
-Pilling will happen, especially to wool, when friction to fabric occurs during washing or tumbling in machines and dryers.
+A second method to protect your wardrobe is to tumble items dry (not wet) into a hot dryer for 30 to 60 minutes.
+It won't clean your clothing but it will rid it of eggs and larva until you can properly clean the garment.
+If using a shared dryer, keep in mind that you may want to tumble them a bit longer than 30 minutes since most commercial launder mat dryers automatically program in a heating up and cooling down time.
+If you are afraid to put certain fabrics and furs into a hot dryer and are fortunate enough to have access to a deep freezer, you can freeze your items for one week, (two if you are paranoid like me) to kill all eggs and larva.
+Hang your garments outside on a sunny day and use a garment brush to whisk away foreign material.
+Wet natural fabrics, especially wool tend to shrink in extreme temperature fluctuation: cold to hot or hot to cold, so keep the wash water a similar tempreture to the rinse water.
+Pilling will happen, especially to wool, when friction to fabric occurs during washing or tumbling in machines and dryers so turn them inside out and consider using a garment bag when opting to use a machine instead of hand washing.
+Hand washing is best as it spends less time in the water - less time to shrink.